dreamcatcher-tech/network/Inbox/2025-04-29 1656 removing the slow types.md

 Generate the types using a tool.

-if we move the web packages to all be in a single package, this saves hu
+if we move the web packages to all be in a single package, this saves doing the weird bundling step

+then if slow types are removed, jsr package might be usable directly.

+if jsr can be used directly, then